-Center for Human Resources .
-(310) 506-4397 Department of Public Safety .
-(310) 506-4700 Graduate School of Education and Psychology Dean's Office .
-(310) 568-5615 Graziadio School of Business and Management Dean's Office .
-(310) 568-5689 School of Law Dean's Office .
-(310) 506-4621 School of Public Policy Dean's Office .
-(310) 506-7490 Seaver College Dean of Students Office .
-(310) 506-4472
+Center for Human Resources (310) 506-4397 Department of Public Safety Graduate School of Education and Psychology Dean's Office \dots (310) 568-5615 Graziadio Business School Dean's Office(310) 568-5689 School of Law Dean's Office School of Public Policy Dean's Office (310) 506-7490 Seaver College Dean of Students Office (310) 506-4472 safeguard their property while using University facilities.
+Residence hall lobby and suite doors must remain closed and locked at all times.
+Additionally, students are encouraged not to leave valuables unattended and unsecured.
+The University encourages students to obtain their own theft and casualty insurance.
+Such coverage may exist as part of parents' homeowner insurance policies or may be added for an additional fee.
+It is also recommended that students record the serial numbers of electronic devices such as laptop computers and digital cameras.
+Residents are encouraged to take valuables home with them during University breaks.